 you're at risk of violence or abuse where you are living.
 This can be from a partner, ex-partner or family member, or someone in your area

-you don't have 'a roof over your head' i.e. you are street homeless
+you do not have 'a roof over your head' i.e. you are street homeless

-you can't afford to stay where you are
+you cannot afford to stay where you are

 your accommodation is very temporary